cloudmesh-community/fa18-516-29/project-report/report.md

       This will create an entry for the user ubuntu in the authorized_keys file.

-   vi.
-Copy the file authorized_keys to all the datanodes instances in '~/.ssh' folder through winscp.
+   #### 6. Copy the file authorized_keys to all the datanodes instances in '~/.ssh' folder through winscp.

-   vii.
    From the datanode1 and namenode,do ssh to all the other datanodes.It will ask to enter the host names to known_hosts file.
    Confirm yes.

-   viii.
-In the /etc/hosts file of all the instances add the following:
+   #### 7. In the /etc/hosts file of all the instances add the following:

               172.31.21.154 ec2-52-24-204-101.us-west-2.compute.amazonaws.com
               172.31.16.132 ec2-52-38-172-19.us-west-2.compute.amazonaws.com